Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Background

 The RMSD method \citep{pisatechnicalreport2022} computes a residual statistic, known as the root mean square deviation, to measure the discrepancy between the observed data and the estimated constrained model \eqref{eq:baseline}.
-The definition of RMSD is based on the idea of generalized residuals \citep{haberman2013generalized} for assessing the goodness of fit for models for contingency tables.
-Specifically, for each student $i$, let $h_i(\theta\vert \check{\Psi})$ be the conditional density of their latent trait $\theta_i$ given their item responses and country membership, calculated under the estimated IRT model with parameters $\check{\Psi}$.
-We define the pseudo-observed probability for item $j\in\{1,..., J\}$, country $k\in \{1, ..., p\}$ and response category $y \in \{0,1\}$ at latent trait level $\theta$ as
+The definition of RMSD is based on the generalized residuals \citep{haberman2013generalized} for assessing the goodness of fit for models for contingency tables.
+For each student $i$, let $h_i(\theta\vert \check{\Psi})$ be the conditional density of the latent trait $\theta_i$ given their item responses and country membership, calculated under the estimated model with parameters $\check{\Psi}$.
+Define the pseudo-observed probability for item $j\in\{1,..., J\}$, country $k\in \{1, ..., p\}$ and response category $y \in \{0,1\}$ at latent trait level $\theta$ as

 where the numerator computes the frequency of the response category $y$ near $\theta$ weighted by the model-implied posterior densities $h_{i}(\theta\vert \check{\Psi})$, and the denominator computes the number of students from the $k$th country whose latent trait level is near $\theta$, weighted by the same posterior densities.
 Further, we define the corresponding model-implied probability as